clearlinux/clear-linux-documentation/source/ciao-deploy.rst

    export CIAO_USERNAME=ciao
    export CIAO_PASSWORD=ciaoUserPassword

-then you could verify with the following command:
+Then you could verify with the following command:

 .. code-block:: console